 What is the Seed Enterprise Investment Scheme ?

 The Seed Enterprise Investment Scheme (SEIS) was set up in 2011 by George Osborne to promote new enterprise and entrepreneurship, which in turn would help economic growth.
-It extends the existing EIS scheme by targeting smaller, higher-risk companies.
-The scheme helps newer startups appeal more to investors by offering them even more tax-efficiency – up to 50% of any income tax liabilities in the tax year of purchase (up to £100,000 per year), as well as relief on profits made at their sale (if held for 3 years and the income tax relief has been claimed).
-If the shares were sold before April 2014, then they even could get full tax relief on their sale (with the same conditions).
+It extends the existing EIS scheme by targeting smaller, higher-risk companies, although it also introduces stricter qualifying requirements.
+The scheme helps newer startups to appeal more to investors by offering them a couple of generous tax reliefs.

 As a result of these significant tax reliefs, SEIS has become a common pre-requisite for investors looking at startups.
 This means that they are now becoming essential for startups to have in place.
 However, as always with HMRC, the rules and processes to qualify are complex.